Check in bulk, if email addresses in a csv file are real without sending any messages.

 Bulk Email validation using a CSV file

-Many programs allow for importing and exporting csv files, including form spreadsheets and email sending platforms like MailChimp and SendInBlue.
+Many software platforms allow for importing and exporting csv files, including form spreadsheets and email sending platforms like MailChimp and SendInBlue.
 For more control you may like to process the files using the api and shell scripts.

-Bulk file validation using api and shell scripts
+Bulk email validation using api and shell scripts

 If you would like more control you can validate a csv file using your bulk email validation api key and the bellow bash shell script.
 First login to MailValidation.io account to get your API key and place it in the Authorization header.